Ubuntu Server Tutorials

 To check SPF entries we will use a Python daemon named tumgreyspf that you should have already installed at the beginning of the guide.

-tumgreyspf is a policy daemon that does both greylisting and SPF checking of incoming emails.
 Using it is detailed in the /usr/share/doc/tumgreyspf/README.Debian file.
 Basically it boils down to adding one line to your smtpd_sender_restrictions (or smtpd_recipient_restrictions if you put everything in there) making use of it.

 Just add the line check_policy_service unix:private/tumgreyspf on the recipient rescritions: